jdstmporter/OSGridConverter/python/README.rst

 Description
 -----------

-This package allowd the user to manipulate co-ordinates on the Earth's surface in the two major co-ordinate systems: **latitude / longitude** measured in degrees, and cartographic systems, measured in **eastings and northings**, based on a local ellipsoidal approximation to the Earth's geoid.
+This package allows the user to manipulate co-ordinates on the Earth's surface in the two major co-ordinate systems: **latitude / longitude** measured in degrees, and cartographic systems, measured in **eastings and northings**, based on a local ellipsoidal approximation to the Earth's geoid.